jorroll/rschedule/docs/date-adapter/README.md

 import '@rschedule/standard-date-adapter/setup';
 ```

+If you import the provided `*/setup` file, then everything is configured for you.

+### Custom Setup

-If you which to customize things yourself, you need to
+If you wish to handle setup yourself (e.g. in order to customize which recurrence rules are used or because you have a custom DateAdapter), you need to do the following:

 1. Configure `DateAdapterBase` with your chosen date adapter (i.e. `DateAdapterBase.adapter = StandardDateAdapter`).
-2. Configure `Rule` with your chosen recurrence rules (i.e. `Rule.recurrenceRules = ICAL_RULES`).
+2. If you plan on using the rSchedule provided `Rule` object, you must configure `Rule` with your chosen recurrence rules (i.e. `Rule.recurrenceRules = ICAL_RULES`).
 The order of the recurrence rules matters as some rules may depend on other rules running first.
+   - Currently the rules API is not well documented.
+You can open an issue if you have trouble.
 3. If using typescript, as a third step you need to update `DateAdapterType` and `DateAdapterCTorType` with your chosen date adapter using declaration merging.

    - ```ts